-When you arrive at work you'll feel so much more awake, and hopefully a lot less stressed, having been in the fresh air rather than sat in traffic or jammed onto public transport getting exposed to everyone's winter sniffles.
-Having a nice treat - your favourite coffee or a lovely refueling snack - ready in your desk draw is always a nice motivator, too.
+When you arrive at work you'll feel so much more awake, and hopefully, a lot less stressed, having been in the fresh air rather than sat in traffic or jammed onto public transport getting exposed to everyone's winter sniffles.
+Having a nice treat - your favourite coffee or a lovely refuelling snack - ready in your desk drawer is always a nice motivator, too.

 Keep yourself warm and comfy